Over £740k granted to 13 Whitley Alumni in WFN's largest round of Continuation Funding

 Nov 2019: A total of £742,000 – the most ever given through WFN Continuation Funding – has been awarded to 13 outstanding conservation leaders from our network of past Whitley Award winners.

 This year’s exceptional round of Continuation Funding has been made possible due to the fundraising success of our 25th Anniversary Hope Gala, where we were humbled and grateful to raise an additional £1million for conservation.
 We distributed an initial round of grants through our 25th Anniversary Fund this past July to support largescale conservation initiatives, and the remaining funds raised from our Hope Gala have bolstered this year’s Continuation Funding programme.
 This, combined with the ongoing support of our Continuation Funding donors, has allowed us to meet demand from our Winner Network and enable further scale up of successful conservation work around the world.
 A heartfelt thank you to all those who have made these grants possible!

-Applications to our Continuation Funding programme open annually to WFN alumni in February, with funding given the following autumn.
+Applications to our Continuation Funding programme open annually to WFN alumni in spring, with funding usually given in late autumn.
 Grants are applied for on a competitive basis and funding is not guaranteed.
 55% of all previous Whitley Award winners have gone on to win Continuation Funding.
 This funding – which is greater in value and over a longer time period than the Whitley Award – is given to some of the most influential conservationists in their field.
 Our inspiring network of winners are working together more than ever before, and through these grants, we are maximising their collective impact.